-This week’s episode of The Apprentice focused around setting the contestants the task of inventing a new innovative fitness class.
+In an episode of The Apprentice the contestants the task of inventing a new innovative fitness class.
 My question is?
 Is the balance in danger of shifting from health and fitness rewards to people jumping on the financial bandwagon?

 Is it right to devise a class based upon a socially constricted image of how people should look without getting to the grips of what most people actually need.
 Yes having fancy marketing campaigns where they use models to sell the new campaign can act as inspirational but in reality these models have trained for years to be in this physical condition and have done the basics first.